jamesg545454/Track-Actions/README.md

 **Remove Inactive Layers**<br>
 This removes all inactive layers for a selected single track.
 It makes a version backup before removing layers, *[Track Name] Before
 Removing Layers*.
-I can't yet get this working for all selected tracks but if I ever can I will update it.
+Note: I can't yet get this working for all selected tracks but if I ever can I will update it.

 **Remove Empty/Disabled Tracks**<br>
 These two actions remove all visible tracks that have no media clips on their active layers or are disabled in the second case.
 It makes a version backup before removing tracks, *Before Removing Empty [or Disabled]*